Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `Ping`
 #### Description:
-This command reveals to you the bots ping to discord.<br/>
+Reveals to you the bots ping to discord.<br/>
 (It's probably pretty high as I live in Australia and host the bot here ¯\\_(ツ)_/¯)
 #### Usage Example:
 `!ping`